soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Git: User enhanced metadata

-The current setup of SWR, using the pycsw infrastructure, allows users to propose metadat enhancements.
+The current setup of SWR, using the pycsw infrastructure, allows users to propose metadata enhancements.
 Such enhancements are managed in Git at: <https://github.com/soilwise-he/soilinfohub/discussions>.

 ## Ongoing Developments